-The African Raptor Network list server and website was developed in 2008 and is maintained by The Peregrine Fund’s Pan Africa Program.
+The African Raptor Network list server and website (http://www.africanraptors.org) was developed in 2008 and is maintained by The Peregrine Fund’s Pan Africa Program.
 It has grown in popularity for African raptor biologists and enthusiasts as a platform to discuss and exchange ideas pertaining to African raptors.
-We began a series of interviews with eminent raptor biologists who have conducted long-term studies on African raptors with the aim of providing mentorship and inspiration to young African students.
-For example, see the interview with The Peregrine Fund's International Programs Director, Rick Watson.
-There are currently 153 members on the list server.
+With the help of Markus Jais, we have begun a series of interviews with eminent raptor biologists who have conducted long-term studies on African raptors to provide mentorship and inspiration to young African students.
+There are 170 members on the list server.

 |Project History||(no field notes)|